Maestro

 - Open your audio file

-- File -> Export -> Export as OGG
+- File -> Export Audio -> Format: Ogg Vorbis Files

-- Use default settings (they are fine)
+- Use default settings (they are sufficient)

-- Save the file into your resource pack under
+- Save the file under

 assets/<namespace>/sounds/